MethodsAndPractices/vsteam/docs/Show-VSTeamBuildDefinition.md

 ## NOTES

-You can pipe build defintion IDs to this function.
+You can pipe build definition IDs to this function.

 ## RELATED LINKS